thomasddn/qbha/README.md

 # QBHA
 QBHA stands for Qbus Bridge for Home Assistant and can be pronounced as "cuba".
 QBHA will create MQTT topics for Home Assistant based on your Qbus configuration, making all supported entities available in Home Assistant.

+The application runs as a Docker container.
+It is also available as a Home Assistant add-on: https://github.com/thomasddn/home-assistant-addons.

 [![GitHub release (with filter)][releases-shield]][releases]
 ![Supports amd64 Architecture][amd64-shield]